kelvinsekx/portfolio/src/content/articles/react-state/index.md

 }
 ```

-Where do we use the load function?
+Where do we use the load method?
 This exactly would be answered in the next section.

 ## **Adding Lifecycle Methods**